 • Vessel for Safekeeping (Survivalism), by New York-based artist Susan Graham, includes "a hand-sculpted and hand-glazed porcelain lacy box containing miniature scissors and a credit card.
 The box is glazed a smoky white, and the scissors and credit card have pewter and blue glazes."

 • Pompeii graffiti: "Celadus, heartthrob of the girls."
 "Atimetus got me pregnant."

 • Photos that changed the world.
 Via Hrag.

 The much-blogged mural at Shuga Records is now complete, giving me time to edit footage from its creation.
 Here's the result.
-Thanks to John Grider and Mike Fitzsimmons of Broken Crow, Erik Burke of Over Under and Shuga Records' Adam Rosen and Danielle Nester.
+Special thanks to John Grider and Mike Fitzsimmons of Broken Crow and Erik Burke of Over Under.

 Mark Menjivar spent three years traveling America examining issues surrounding hunger, and after countless conversations he set out to photograph individual's refrigerators as an alternative form of portraiture.
 "My hope is that we will think deeply about how we care," he writes in his artist's statement.
 "How we care for our bodies.
 How we care for others.
 And how we care for the land."
 His work offers a glimpse at differing views of consumption, while giving surprisingly intimate glimpses of people who never find their way into the frame.